Surfaces that become isotopic after Dehn filling: Surfaces after Dehn filling

 Let $F$ and $G$ be non-isotopic, closed, connected, 2-sided, essential surfaces in $M$ that are isotopic in $M(\alpha)$.
 By Lemma \ref{l:MinimalIsDishonest} there exists a compressing sequence from $F$ to $G$, and any minimal such sequence $\{F_i\}$ is dishonest and has a thick level.
 It follows that all thick levels meet $K$.

+By Lemma \ref{l:StronglyIrreducible}, either \begin{enumerate} \item some thick level meets $M$ in a strongly irreducible and $\bdy$-strongly irreducible surface, or \item some thick level meets $\bdy M$ in a slope that intersects the slope bounding an incompressible, $\bdy$-incompressible surface at most once. \end{enumerate}

-By Lemma \ref{l:StronglyIrreducible}, either some thick level is strongly irreducible with respect to $K$, or $K$ is 0-bridge with respect to every thick level.
-In the former case, as in the proof of Theorem \ref{t:MainCompressionTheorem}, we conclude $\alpha \in \Omega$.
-We continue, assuming $K$ is 0-bridge with respect to every thick level.
-As in the proof of Theorem \ref{t:MainCompressionTheorem}, it follows that $\alpha$ meets some slope $\omega \in \Omega$ once.
-To complete the proof of Theorem \ref{t:MainIsotopyTheorem}, we must now show that there is a level isotopy from $F$ to $G$.
+In the first case, $\alpha \in \Omega$.
+In the second case, either $\alpha \in \Omega$ or by Lemma \ref{l:StronglyIrreducible}, $\alpha$ meets some slope in $\Omega$ once and there are bridge compressing disks on opposite sides of each thick level that meet in two points of $K$.
+To complete the proof of Theorem \ref{t:MainIsotopyTheorem}, we must now show in the latter case that there is a level isotopy from $F$ to $G$.

 Recall that when $M(\alpha)$ is irreducible then a dishonest compressing sequence gives rise to an isotopy between $F$ and $G$, with each $F_i$ corresponding to an intermediate level of the isotopy.
 If $F_i$ is a thick level, we will redefine this isotopy between $F_{i-1}$ and $F_{i+1}$ so that $K$ lies on an intermediate surface, making the isotopy into a level isotopy.
-To do this, note that $K$ being 0-bridge with respect to $F_i$ implies that there exist bridge compressing disks $B_+$ and $B_-$ for $F_i$ so that $F_{i \pm 1}$ is obtained from $F_i$ by compressing along the associated compressing disk $\overline B_{\pm}$.
+To do this, use the the bridge compressing disks $B_+$ and $B_-$ for $F_i$ given above so that $F_{i \pm 1}$ is obtained from $F_i$ by compressing along the associated compressing disk $\overline B_{\pm}$.
 Let $N_+$ and $N_-$ be neighborhoods in $M(\alpha)$ of $B_+$ and $B_-$, respectively.
 Note that $N_+ \cup N_-$ is a solid torus whose core is $K$, and $F_i$ cuts $\bdy (N_+ \cup N_-)$ into two longitudinal annuli, $A_+$ and $A_-$ (see Figure~\ref{fig:LevelIsotopy}).
 Moreover, $F_{i \pm 1}$ is isotopic to $(F_i - (N_+ \cup N_-)) \cup A_{\pm}$.
 We can now define an isotopy between $F_{i-1}$ and $F_{i+1}$ that keeps the surface fixed outside of $N_+ \cup N_-$, and inside $N_+ \cup N_-$ isotopes $A_-$ to $A_+$ (rel $\bdy$) such that $K$ lies flat on an intermediate annulus.
 Doing this at each thick level thus yields a level isotopy from $F$ to $G$. \end{proof}